-a few of these songs were written during the BEAUTIFULLY STUPID-period (and one or two things had been written even earlier), but the finished product turned into something quite different from what i expected. for one thing, more than half of the songs are acoustic, mostly because i finally had a few good acoustic guitars at my permanent disposal for a change. at times the music gets dangerously close to emo territory without enough electricity or weirdness to keep it on-edge.
+a few of these songs were written during the BEAUTIFULLY STUPID period, with one or two written even earlier, but the finished product turned into something a bit different from what i was expecting. for one thing, more than half the songs are very spare and acoustic. that happened because i had a few good acoustic guitars at my permanent disposal for a change, and i was excited to make use of them. for another thing, at times the music gets dangerously close to emo territory (and not the good kind of emo), without enough electricity or weirdness to keep it on-edge.

-unstable things is another one that was written during that turbulent time; i came up with most of the music while playing roland (yet another guitar jesse kept leaving at my house, this one the successor to betsy II) on my side porch while waiting for gord to show up the day of the final GWD show, and finished it a few weeks later. i unveiled that song and filler live on CJAM in july of 2002, and while i hold the high note longer here (it may be the longest i’ve ever held a single note) and my guitar playing is a bit cleaner, the version i played on CJAM is better.
+unstable things is another one i wrote during that turbulent time. i came up with most of the music while playing roland (another guitar jesse topliffe kept leaving at my house, this one the successor to betsy II) on my side porch while waiting for gord to show up the day of the final GWD show, and finished it a few weeks later. i played that song and filler live on CJAM in july of 2002 as part of my first-ever radio experience.

-infatuated, on the other hand, is one of those songs i wish i had never recorded, though one person seemed to think it was some kind of masterpiece. i’m not sure i’ll ever understand that. thank you for not caring is one of my more tender love songs (complete with a touching chorus), and was written while GOOD LUCK IN THE NEXT LIFE was being recorded. i played it for gord and tyson a few times, but it was never met with much serious interest, though in another life it might have turned into a guys with dicks song. same with fake happiness — part of the song was written before we started recording SUBLIMINAL BILE, and i tried to get the guys interested in it, to no avail. of course, once i recorded the songs myself gord and tyson suddenly thought they were great. once again, my rectangular noodles were singing songs of confused atrophy.
+thank you for not caring was written at the time GOOD LUCK IN THE NEXT LIFE was being recorded. i played it for gord and tyson a few times, but it was never met with much serious interest. same thing with fake happiness — part of the song was written before we started recording SUBLIMINAL BILE, and i tried to get the guys interested in it, to no avail. it says something about how much material i was forced to sit on in the band days that i was still able to draw from that wellspring after the explosion of the first post-GWD solo album.

-azure was the first completely instrumental piano song i had recorded in almost two years. it took me almost that long to piece it together, too. it just never seemed finished, and i would keep coming up with new bits every few months and cobbling them together. several bits were even intended for other songs i never got around to writing, so i just threw them all together.
+azure was the first instrumental piano song i’d recorded in almost two years. it took almost that long to piece it together. it just never seemed finished, and i would keep coming up with new bits every few months and cobbling them together. some parts were intended for other songs i never got around to writing, so i just threw them all into the pot and tried to make some sense of the thing. the jury’s still out on how successful i was.

-over time i’ve grown to like this cd more. even if it can’t match BEAUTIFULLY STUPID blow for blow, it’s nearly as angry and uninhibited, and there are some undeniably cool moments — the mass of vocals sweetly singing “hamster turds” at the end of disgust appeal, the overlapping vocals and guitars throughout bad karma, the rapid-fire switch from 4/4 to a brisk 3/4 at the end of your lover, and the wicked metal riff that comes in after the false ending in lessons in self-deprivation and self-destruction, to name a few.
+over time i’ve grown to like this CD a little more. even if it can’t match BEAUTIFULLY STUPID blow for blow, it’s almost as angry and uninhibited, and there are some cool moments — the mass of vocals sweetly singing “hamster turds” at the end of disgust appeal, the overlapping vocals and guitars running through bad karma, the rapid-fire switch from 4/4 to a brisk 3/4 at the end of your lover, and the double-time ending to we can be happy, to name a few.

 it hurts back